-Because the MSIS program prepares students for employment in so many settings – including scientific, corporate, academic, nonprofit, and more – it can be overwhelming to understand the many ways in which information sciences skills are applied.
+Because the Master of Science in Information Sciences program prepares students for employment in so many settings – including scientific, corporate, academic, nonprofit, and more – it’s important to understand the many ways in which information sciences skills are applied.

 Several years ago, the School of Information Sciences faculty decided to create “Career Pathways” to make it easier for prospective and current master’s students to understand the varying opportunities within the field.
 The Career Pathways went live in fall 2016.